shazoom/unicode2typinator/README.md

 # unicode2typinator
 ## New version
-I just added three file to the repository, which are intended to be used together with Keyboard Maestro:
+I just added three file to the repository, which are intended to be used together with Keyboard Maestro, as an alternative to the original :

 1. Pop Char-KM Dialog.kmmacros
-2. unicode2typPt1.scpt
+2. unicode2typPt1.applescript
-3. unicode2typePt2.scpt
+3. unicode2typePt2.applescrpt

 The functionality is almost the same as the old version.
 However, it uses a Keyboard Maestro dialog which is postionable and remembers where you put